-Paul teachings are focus to Jesus that brought division into the world of early Christian community, especially when Matthew 5:19-20 was brought to light who is the least that Jesus Christ prophesied will not be called in heaven and so as those who believe in him.
-Paul called Jesus the blessed hope—our great God and Savior (Titus 2:13) and in (Philippians 2:5–8) having the nature of God but not considered himself equally to God but instead he humbled himself to the point that He appeared as a servants and the nature of being a man.
+Paul’s teachings are focus on Jesus that brought division into the world of the early Christian community, especially when Matthew 5:19-20 was brought to light who is the least that Jesus Christ prophesied will not be called in heaven and so as those who believe in him.
+Paul called Jesus the blessed hope—our great God and Savior (Titus 2:13) and in (Philippians 2:5–8) having the nature of God but not considered himself equal to God but instead, he humbled himself to the point that He appeared as a servant and nature of being a man.

-Due to our monotheistic belief and too many divisions in Christian community, we are in the brink of losing true believers, the real seekers and not dividers.
-They are the ones that will unite the kingdom; they are the ones that will do the sowing of the seeds to the new generation of Christians, if the grace of God will be extended for the last chance for humanity to exist.
+Due to our monotheistic belief and too many divisions in the Christian community, we are on the brink of losing true believers, the real seekers, and not dividers.
+They are the ones that will unite the kingdom; they are the ones that will do the sowing of the seeds to the new generation of Christians if the grace of God will be extended for the last chance for humanity to exist

 Why do we have to split the mind when we can work it as one?
 This issue has been thousands of years and we were not even here and yet and we are involved in this division.
 The people before us were the ones claiming a godly work and have their own interest to pursue the work of the spirit of lies to conquer and divide.